subeeshcbabu-zz/react-github-events/README.md

 # react-github-events
-A react component to display the Github Public events/activities of a user
+A react component to display the Github Public events/activities of a user/organization.